nmanich/small-ebird-scripts/README.md

 codes-per-checklist - sums the number of higher coded records (i.e. not F) per checklist.
 Beware - will not catch hidden sensitive species.

+drop-outportaled-rows - you load in a file with submission IDs that you want out of the EBD, and this removes all rows matching those subIDs.

 duplicate-locID-checker3 - searches for point locations in eBird that map to more than one LocID (which can result in point locations not showing on the map).

 eBird-checklist-collator - Takes downloaded ebird checklists (downloaded by the user from the checklist URL page) and loads them in bulk into a single csv.